22 Apr Breaking News: Google Adds Family Link to Chromebooks

 Limitations of Family Link on Chromebooks

-- Family Link profiles for kids <13 are locked into using YouTube Kids.
-This is a real problem for kids in junior high, but often required to use YouTube for school.
+- Profiles for kids <13 are locked into using YouTube Kids.
+This is a real problem for kids in junior high, who are often required to use YouTube for school.
 In Safe Mode and under adult supervision, YouTube should be fine to use.

 - You cannot add any Chrome extensions to a Family Link profile.
 Meaning, you can’t add Mobicip’s monitoring on top of Family Link.

 There you have it!
 Finally, a step in the right direction and one that I hope Google will build on with more control for parents.
-The winds are blowing in the direction of parents with recent data privacy legislation passed in Europe.
-We will continue to keep you posted!
+They have a long way to go for Family Link to be easy for families to set-up and use.

 Would you like to stay up to date on the latest tech trends?
 Just text the word “protect” (no quotes) to the number 66866.
 Follow the prompts and you’ll be automatically added to our bi-weekly parent tech updates!